catrionelee/ICE_MAG/README.md

 ### SRR6512893
 Used following command to submit to biocluster the snakefile <https://github.com/catrionelee/ICE_MAG/blob/master/metaCherchant/SRR6512893/kraken.smk>:
 `snakemake --cluster "qsub -V -cwd -pe smp {threads}" --jobs 50 -s kraken.smk --use-conda`

+# 5. Finding ARGs associated with ICEs in reads
+Since the ICEs found within reads (metaCherchant w/ ICEberg2.0) were highly fragmented, it was difficult to find complete enough ICEs to detect any ARGs within them.
+Instead, by first searching for the ARGs in the reads (metaCherchant w/ MEGARes), then using the flanking regions/context to find associated ICEs we should have higher yields.